What We Achieved in 2017

 You can see the new teaser though here –

 – We haven’t delivered on all the books and prints, yet… We had a few issues with the limited run copies going missing, labels printing incorrectly, and whilst a lot of you have them, not everyone does yet.
-That though will change in January, we’ve set aside the month to deliver all the remaining books as well as making more available, you can check out the book right HERE.
+That, however, will change in January.
+We’ve set aside the month to deliver all the remaining books as well as making more available, you can check out the book right HERE.

 So there you have it, considering this is just one surf photographer working in his spare time with a couple of occasional helpers, we have reached far beyond what we ever thought we would do, and are pretty excited by what is to come in 2018.